pragmaticscientist/3D-levy-walks/README.md

 bash experiments/detection_time_uniform_relocation_projected_surface.sh
 ```

-These commands compile the simulator, create their ignored result directories,
+These commands compile the simulator, create their result directories,
 and write a merged CSV at the path used by the notebook.
 Launch Jupyter from
 the repository root and execute: